AdaptiveCpp/AdaptiveCpp/doc/buffer-usm-interop.md

 public:
   /// Construct buffer on top of existing USM pointers with given range.
-  /// Will not write back at destruction unless set_final_data() is used. buffer(
+  /// Will not write back at destruction unless set_final_data() is used.
+  /// Modifying the USM pointers externally during the duration of the buffer lifetime
+  /// should be avoided unless the user has expert knowledge of hipSYCL's data
+  /// state tracking mechanisms. buffer(
     const std::vector<buffer_allocation::tracked_descriptor<T>>& input_allocations,
     const range<dimensions>& r,